Ben-G/ListKit/README.md

 #Acknowledgements

 I first encountered the idea of an `ArrayDataSource` [in objc.io issue #1](https://www.objc.io/issues/1-view-controllers/lighter-view-controllers/).
-This microframework is based on the idea.
-It adds type safety by leveraging Swift generics.
+This microframework is based on the idea from the article.
+This project takes a slightly different approach and also adds type safety by leveraging Swift generics.